A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data

 In this section, we give a brief introduction of the EM and MCEM algorithms.
-The EM algorithm is a powerful computational technique for finding the MLE of parametric models when there is no closed-form MLE, or the data are incomplete.
-The EM algorithm was introduced by \cite{Dempster/Laird/Rubin:1977} to overcome the above difficulties.
-For more details about this EM algorithm, good references are \cite{Little/Rubin:2002}, \cite{Tanner:1996}, \cite{Schafer:1997}, and \cite{Hunter/Lange:2004}.
+Introduced by Dempster et al.,\cite{Dempster/Laird/Rubin:1977} the EM algorithm is a powerful computational technique for finding the MLE of parametric models when there is no closed-form MLE, or the data are incomplete.
+For more details about this EM algorithm, good references are Little and Rubin,\cite{Little/Rubin:2002} Tanner,\cite{Tanner:1996} Schafer,\cite{Schafer:1997} and Hunter and Lange.\cite{Hunter/Lange:2004}

-When the closed-form MLE from the likelihood function is not available, numerical methods are required to find the maximizer ({\em i.e.}, MLE).
+When the closed-form MLE from the likelihood function is not available, numerical methods are required to find the maximizer (\emph{i.e.}, MLE).
 However, ordinary numerical methods such as the Gauss-Seidel iterative method and the Newton-Raphson gradient method may be very ineffective for complicated likelihood functions and these methods can be sensitive to the choice of starting values used.
-In particular, if the likelihood function is flat near its maximum, the methods will stop before reaching the maximizer.
+In particular, if the likelihood function is flat near its maximum, the methods will stop before reaching the maximum.
 These potential problems can be overcome by using the EM algorithm.